 Vented Motorcycle Helmets

-The Bell Star Carbon, Bell's flagship helmet, is known to flow huge amounts of air.
-I have one personally, and I can verify that the ventilation on this helmet is exceptional!
+The Bell Race Star, Bell’s flagship sport helmet, is known to flow huge amounts of air.

 Venting can make all the difference on a motorcycle helmet, especially if you ride wearing a full face motorcycle helmet (which is highly recommended for safety.)

 While many full face motorcycle helmets may look the same, every helmet model has its own venting characteristics.
 For summer, get yourself a motorcycle helmet that has a great venting system.
-A rule of thumb is that any racing oriented helmet will tend to have excellent air flow, so race-oriented helmets like the Bell Star, Shoei X-12, or Arai Corsair will have plenty of big vents that flow a ton of air.
+A rule of thumb is that any racing oriented helmet will tend to have excellent air flow, so race-oriented helmets like the Bell Race Star, Shoei X-14, or Arai Corsair-X will have plenty of big vents that flow a ton of air.

 Of course, you don’t have to spend big bucks to get a helmet with great air flow.
 Check out the Icon Airmada and the HJC RPHA-10 Helmet for value-priced, fully-featured sport helmets with excellent airflow to keep you cool when the heat gets turned up.